-Central Valley Scholars prides itself for assisting the most underserved and oppressed communities in the Central Valley.
-With an initiative to admit more minority students into prestigious universities, we have made it our responsibility to accommodate and assist students from all types of backgrounds and with all types of identities.
+Central Valley Scholars prides itself on assisting the most underserved and oppressed communities in the Central Valley.
+With an initiative to admit more historically underserved students into prestigious universities, we have made it our responsibility to accommodate and assist students from all types of backgrounds and with all types of identities.

 As advocates for people of color, we make sure to bring a diverse group of people, with all types of racial identities, to serve as our mentors and panelist.

 As advocates for the undocumented community, we make sure to go over Dream Act applications and pair undocumented students with mentors who share or have shared their same documentation status.
 Upon request, we offer translators at our events.